Dual-sector model: Turning point

 The Lewisian "turning point" is the point where the surplus labour pool is depleted.
 The economy then begins to resemble a developed economy.

 Criticism

 The theory is complicated by the fact that surplus labour is both generated by the introduction of new productivity enhancing technologies in the agricultural sector and the intensification of work.

 The wage differential between industry and agriculture needs to be sufficient to incentivise movement between the sectors and, whereas the model assumes any differential will result in a transfer.

 The model assumes rationality, perfect information and unlimited capital formation in industry.
 These do not exist in practical situations and so the full extent of the model is rarely realised.
-However, the model does provide a good general theory on labour transitioning in developing economies.
+However, the model does provide a good general theory on labour transition in developing economies.

-Practical Application
+Practical application

-This model has been employed quite successfully in Singapore.
-Ironically however it has not been employed in Sir Arthur Lewis' home country of St. Lucia.
+This model has been employed quite successfully in Singapore and helps explain the rapid growth in countries like the UK during the industrial revolution.